karboosx/procer/docs/serialization.md

 # Serialization

-Karboosx\Procer supports serialization and deserialization of the `Karboosx\Procer` object.
+Procer supports serialization and deserialization of the `Karboosx\Procer` object.
 This allows you to save the state of the `Karboosx\Procer` object and resume the execution of the code from where it was left off.

 Here is an example of how to serialize and deserialize the `Karboosx\Procer` object: